Thenmavin Kombath

 Thenmavin Kombath is a 1994 Indian Malayalam-language romantic comedy film written and directed by Priyadarshan.
 It was produced and edited by N. Gopalakrishnan.
 The film stars Mohanlal, Shobana, and Nedumudi Venu, with Kaviyoor Ponnamma, K. P. A. C. Lalitha, Sukumari, Kuthiravattam Pappu, Sreenivasan, Sankaradi, and Sharat Saxena in supporting roles.
 The background score was composed by S. P. Venkatesh, while the Berny-Ignatius duo composed the songs.
 K. V. Anand was the cinematographer.

-The film performed well at the box office and was the highest-grossing Malayalam film of the year.
-The film won two National Film Awards—Best Cinematography for Anand and Best Production Design for Sabu Cyril, and five Kerala State Film Awards (including Best Film with Popular Appeal and Aesthetic Value).
+The film was the highest-grossing Malayalam film of the year.
+It won two National Film Awards—Best Cinematography for Anand and Best Production Design for Sabu Cyril, and five Kerala State Film Awards (including Best Film with Popular Appeal and Aesthetic Value).
 Thenmavin Kombath is now considered by audiences and critics to be among the best comedy films in Malayalam cinema.

 The film was remade in Tamil as Muthu (1995), in Hindi as Saat Rang Ke Sapne (1998) by Priyadarshan himself and in Kannada as Sahukara (2004).

 Plot

-The story revolves around Manikyan, Sreekrishnan, Karthumpi, and the love triangle between them.
-Initially, Manikyan and Karthumpi don't get along and get into intense arguments.
-But they fall in love as time goes on.
-Manikyan works for Sreekrishnan who sees him as a brother.
-Appakkala is a servant of Sreekrishnan and has a rivalry with Manikyan.
+The story is about a love triangle involving Manikyan, Sreekrishnan, Karthumpi.
+Manikyan works as a servant for Sreekrishnan and Sreekrishnan’s older sister Yesodhamma in a village called Srihalli, which is on the Kerala-Karnataka border, but is seen as part of the family by them.
+Appakaala is also Sreekrishnan’s servant and he secretly hates Manikyan because Manikyan is favored above him by Sreekrishnan.

-Once when they both are returning from a fair after shopping, Sreekrishnan sees Karthumpi and gets attracted.
+Once when Manikyan and Sreekrishnan are returning from a fair after shopping, Sreekrishnan sees Karthumpi and gets attracted to her.
 But then a fight erupts there and they all have to flee.
 Sreekrishnan flees alone, while Manikyan has to take Karthumpi with him.
-At night, he flees in the opposite direction and so loses his way.
+At night, he flees in the opposite direction and so loses his way in a deep part of Karnataka.
 Karthumpi knows the way back, but she pretends she does not know it and enjoys the fun.
-Manikyan has to struggle to get out of that place.
-Manikyan says a crude word to a shop owner, an old lady and also peeks into a room with a married couple without consent.
-He is tied to a tree as punishment but then freed as he apologizes.
+Manikyan has to struggle to get out of that place since he doesn’t speak Kannada but Karthumpi does.
+Manikyan accidentally says a crude Kannada word to a shop owner, an old lady and also peeks into a room with a married couple without consent.
+He is tied to a tree as punishment but is later freed when he apologizes.
 It is Karthumpi who causes Manikyan to land in trouble because he didn't understand what the crude word meant.
 Karthumpi reveals that she is homeless and that her sister was murdered by a policeman, Mallikettu who is also her brother-in-law.
 During this time, they develop feelings for each other.